New Staircase Cost

 - It will take roughly 3 days to complete.

-- A breakdown of pricing information for different types of staircases
+- A breakdown of new staircase costs, including pricing information for different types of staircases.

-- How to find and hire a staircase installer
+- How to find and hire a local staircase builder using MyJobQuote.

 Want to know the cost of a new staircase?

-The average new staircase cost is roughly £1550, which will include the removal of your old staircase and the full installation of the new one.
-There are additional costs such as painting, varnishing and laying flooring.
+The average new staircase cost is roughly £1,550, which will include the removal of your old staircase and the full installation of the new one.
+There are additional costs to bear in mind once the new staircase is in place, such as painting, varnishing, and laying flooring.

-This guide covers the overall cost of installing a new staircase, which includes different staircase prices for various materials and designs, as well as labour costs.
+This guide covers the cost of installing a replacement staircase, including the prices for different staircase styles for various materials and designs - as well as the associated labour costs - to give you a full picture of staircase renovation costs.

 It explores the costs of oak stairs, a floating staircase, a modern staircase and much more!

-We have a variety of local staircase experts that are happy to give you a free quote for any job you have.
+We have a variety of local staircase builders who are happy to give you a free quote for any job you have.

 Table of Contents